Image

 • Tier II Offenders: These have a lifetime registration requirement and must report to the CLEO in person every 90 days.
 These offenses include violent acts like rape, child molestation, sexual assault, as well as repeat offenses.

-Penalties for Failing to Register as a Sex Offender in Phelps County, MO
+Penalties for Not Registering as a Sex Offender in Phelps County and Throughout Missouri

-Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
-Along with expert legal representation from our skilled Phelps County, MO child pornography attorneys, we provide assistance in the following areas for clients in Phelps County, MO:
+Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
+Along with expert legal representation from our skilled Phelps County, MO child pornography attorneys, we provide help in the following practice areas for clients in Phelps County, MO:

 Child Pornography Defense Lawyer Phelps County, MO | Criminal Defense Law Firm in Phelps County, MO | Combs Waterkotte